 I am also passionate about passing my knowledge along to others.
 I am both a teacher and a student, sharing what I have learned and learning continually myself.

 Please check out the rest of my website to learn more about who I am and what I do.
-I even have a blog so you can stay updated on my adventures in craft and life.
+Included is a blog so you can stay updated on my adventures in craft and life.
 If you have any questions about any of my products or processes, you can reach me using the form on the contact page and I will be sure to get back to you in a timely manner!

 I AM FROM (written in a story telling workshop with Kevin Kling)

 I am from the hand-built black ash shaving mule, from the darkest corners, the dusty floors.
 I am from the gnarled sapling handle, so carefully chosen.
 I am from the field of tall sorghum grass, the thicket of alder growing along the stream.
 I am from sweeping a circle around my lover to keep him near, from Levi Dickinson and Ben Franklin and Glen McLean.
 I am from the continuous rocking motion, the pull and wrap, from flying past the full harvest moon.
 I am from the pagan women, the feminine divine.
 I am from the coarse livestock feed, the soft sorghum bread, from the one room cabin, both home and shop.
 I am from dustpans, mops and spills.
 I am from the hand carved hook on the wall.